codefellows/seattle-ops-201d9/class-13/challenges/README.md

 Public domain information can be a liability when defending something like a web server against cyber attack.
 Shell scripts can be useful tools in automating the gathering of useful intelligence about a domain for both offensive and defensive purposes.
 Today you'll add a new function to your Bash admin tool that fetches domain information for a given input.

+## DNS

+The Domain Name System (DNS) is a hierarchical and decentralized naming system used to translate human-readable domain names (like "example.com") into IP addresses (like "192.0.2.1").
+Computers and devices on the internet communicate using IP addresses, but remembering numerical IP addresses for every website or service is not practical.
+DNS provides a way to associate meaningful domain names with these numerical addresses, making it easier for people to access resources on the internet.

+DNS serves several crucial functions:

+**Name Resolution**

+DNS resolves domain names to IP addresses, allowing devices to locate each other on the internet.

+**Redundancy**

+DNS operates in a distributed manner, with many interconnected DNS servers worldwide.
+This redundancy improves reliability and load distribution.

+**Caching**

+DNS servers store resolved mappings for a certain period.
+This caching reduces the need for repeated lookups and improves response times.

+**Domain Hierarchy**

+DNS uses a hierarchical structure with different levels, such as top-level domains (TLDs) like ".com," second-level domains (SLDs) like "example," and subdomains like "www."

+## Domains

+A domain is a user-friendly, human-readable name used to identify a location on the internet.
+Domains provide a memorable way to access websites, email servers, and other resources.
+A domain is composed of labels separated by periods (dots), and it follows a right-to-left hierarchy.

+For example, in the domain name "www.example.com":

+- "com" is the top-level domain (TLD).
+- "example" is the second-level domain (SLD).
+- "www" is a subdomain.

+Domains can be categorized into different TLDs, such as generic TLDs like ".com," ".org," ".net," country code TLDs like ".uk," ".jp," and newer TLDs like ".app," ".blog," and more.

+Registrants can buy and register domain names through domain registrars for a specific duration, usually annually.
+Domains must be unique within a TLD, but different TLDs can have overlapping names (e.g., example.com and example.net).

+Domains are used for various purposes:

+**Websites**

+Domains are associated with web servers to provide a user-friendly URL for websites.
+For instance, "www.example.com" points to a web server hosting the content for that domain.

+**Email**

+Domains are used in email addresses, such as "user@example.com."
+The domain's mail server handles incoming and outgoing emails.

+**Network Resources**

+Domains can be used to identify network resources like servers, printers, and other devices.

+**Branding and Identity**

+Domains contribute to branding and online identity, making it easier for users to remember and access a website or service.

 ## `whois`

 The `whois` command is a utility used to retrieve information about domain names, IP addresses, and various network-related information from domain registration databases and internet registries.
 It's particularly useful for obtaining details about ownership, registration dates, contact information, and more for domain names.